d3fenderz/linux_security/README.md

 We remove AppArmor because the two packages have similar purposes: isolation.

 Unlike the Enforcing mode, the Permissive mode does not block denied operations, but it logs them, for example, in `/var/log/audit/audit.log`.

-Check [this post](https://jmau111.github.io/2023/01/18/selinux-guide-beginners/) for more details about SELinux.

 ## 7 links to go further